Security Services for the IoT

 After successful completion of SSI you will:

-SSI also contributes to your skills to independently carry out research projects and to develop services and systems.
+SSI also contributes to your skills to independently carry out research projects and to develop new services and systems.

 Contents